reevoo/reevoo.github.io/_posts/2014-07-30-git-bisect-for-great-good.markdown

   +--------------------+----------+
 ~~~

-Uh oh another bad un ... `git bisect bad`
+Uh oh, another bad un ... `git bisect bad`

 ~~~ bash
 Bisecting: 0 revisions left to test after this (roughly 0 steps) [579a987824b62c79673ae84023aa81261e1a3e69] add Socket#readline
 ~~~

-Ok one last test and we should know what caused the issue.
+OK, one last test and we should know what caused the issue.

 ~~~ bash
 $ bundle exec ruby benchmarks/excon.rb